 Isn’t it amazing how a room will just feel “right” when the colours are properly coordinated?

-Rather than ignore or fight with the pink undertones in her finishes, she took our recommendation to paint the walls a very pale and current pink beige which looks just so pretty with all of her blue accents.
+Rather than ignore or fight with the pink undertones in her finishes, she took our recommendation to paint the walls a very pale and current pink beige, which looks so pretty with all of her blue accents.
 Hint: Pink beige and blues play very well together.

 Almost any shade of blue will give a fresh look to pink beige hard finishes.
-My sisters kitchen is currently being painted blue and her existing cabinets have a glazed pink beige undertone.
-It’s looking beautiful so far!
+My sister is freshening up her kitchen with blue paint and keeping her existing cabinets, which have a glazed pink beige undertone.
+It looks beautiful so far!

 If you’d like help choosing the right paint colour for your open layout home, try this eDesign package here.

 To see the rest of our eDesign services go here.